How to stake Ethereum (ETH)

-Through a partnership with a node-hosting service called Staked, MyEtherWallet lets browser and mobile wallet users stake ETH directly through their wallets.
-You must deposit the full 32 ETH required to become a full validator and be willing to pay a 0.75% fee.
+MyEtherWallet through a partnership with a node-hosting service called Staked lets browser and mobile wallet users stake ETH directly through their wallets.
+You must deposit the full 32 ETH required to become a validator and be willing to pay a 0.75% fee.

-If you don’t have 32 ETH to deposit, an alternative is Trust Wallet, which allows you to directly stake using the DeFi protocol Lido with less than 32 ETH.
+If you don't have 32 ETH to deposit, an alternative is Trust Wallet or MetaMask, which allow you to directly stake using DeFi protocols such as Lido and Rocket Pool with less than 32 ETH.